-EB-5 regional center offerings often involve a new commercial enterprise (“NCE”), the entity the immigrant invests into and an independent job creating enterprise (“JCE”), which the NCE invests or loans the EB-5 investors funds into.
+EB-5 regional center offerings involve a new commercial enterprise (“NCE”), the entity the immigrant invests into and an independent job creating enterprise (“JCE”), which the NCE invests or loans the EB-5 investment funds into.

 The full amount of the investor’s funds must be put ‘at-risk’ and should be spent in the project and not held in “reserves”, whether in the NCE or the JCE.